The Best Way to Freeze Pears

 - Start with firm, ripe fruit.
 If you just picked your pears, they probably aren't ready for the freezer yet.
 Pears need to ripen off of the tree, and it's a process that usually takes a few weeks.
 First, store your pears until they are perfectly ripened.
 Then, learn how to freeze your pears when they're ready.

-- To keep the pears from browning, add either 3/4 tsp of ascorbic acid, 1/4 tsp citric acid, 3 Tbsp lemon juice, 1/2 Tbsp salt or Ball's Fruit Fresh (in the amount specified on the label) to one quart of water, and soak the pears in the solution for a couple minutes.
+- To keep the pears from browning, add either 3/4 teaspoon of ascorbic acid, 1/4 teaspoon citric acid, 3 tablespoons lemon juice, 1/2 tablespoon salt or Ball's Fruit Fresh (in the amount specified on the label) to 1 quart of water, and soak the pears in the solution for a couple of minutes.

 - Choose your preservation method.
-Preserving your pears in syrup will result in the best color and texture, but you can also freeze them in sugar, juice, water or nothing at all.
+Preserving your pears in syrup will result in the best color and texture, but you can also freeze them in sugar, juice, water, or nothing at all.
 If you're planning to use them uncooked, consider syrup or juice.
 Storing them dry or in sugar is the best method for pies or other cooked dishes.
 If you're planning to use them in a sweetened jam, jelly, fruit butter, or sauce, try water or unsweetened juice.

-A 40% syrup (medium syrup) is recommended for pears.
+A 40 percent syrup (medium syrup) is recommended for pears.
 To create your syrup, dissolve three cups of sugar in four cups of lukewarm water.
-This will give you about five and a half cups of syrup, or enough for 8-11 pints of pears (each pint will use between 1/2 to 2/3 cup of syrup).
-Double, triple or quadruple this amount to meet your needs.
+This will give you a little more than 5 cups of syrup, or enough for 8-11 pints of pears.
+Each pint will use between 1/2 and 2/3 of a cup of syrup.
+Double, triple, or quadruple this amount to meet your needs.

 Place pear slices on a cookie sheet, and flash freeze.
 Then, transfer the pears to freezer bags.

-- Save time when preparing pies and cobblers by freezing pears in the pie plate or dish that you plan to use (you can even add your spices now).
+Save time when preparing pies and cobblers by freezing pears in the pie plate or dish that you plan to use.
+You even can add your spices before freezing.
 Then, transfer the pears to freezer bags once they're frozen.
-To use: simply drop your pears into a pie crust (there's no need to thaw them), and continue on with your recipe (expect slightly longer baking times when using frozen fruit)
+To use: simply drop your pears into a pie crust (there's no need to thaw them) and continue with your recipe.
+Expect slightly longer baking times when using frozen fruit.

-- 1 to 1-1/4 pounds of pears yields 1 pint of frozen pears
+- 1 to 1-1/4 pounds of pears yield 1 pint of frozen pears

-- One pound of pears is equal to about two cups of sliced pears
+- 1 pound of pears is equal to about 2 cups of sliced pears